 John’s designs include a number of landmark projects in London and the surrounding area.
 He has worked on a broad range of project types, for many different clients and has been recognized for his ability to interpret client input into effective design.

 John maintains an active role in the community.
-He sits on the London Community Foundation Board.
-He has been Chair of the LCF Board of Directors and of its Grants Committee.
+He chairs the London Community Foundation Housing Action Committee.
+He has been Chair of the LCF Board of Directors and of its Grants and Social Finance Committees.
 He has also been Chair of the London Arts Council and its Community Arts Investment Program.
 He founded the City of London’s Urban Design Awards program, and helped draft the City’s Public Arts Policy.
-He has sat on city advisory panels related to design, downtown, arts, heritage, housing, the millennium & creative cities, on the City's Urban Design Peer Review Panel, and on LSA delegations to the city.
+He has sat on city advisory panels related to design, downtown, arts, heritage, housing, the millennium and creative cities, on the City's Urban Design Peer Review Panel, and on LSA delegations to the city.
 John was named a Fellow of the Royal Architectural Institute of Canada in 2001.
 John was named to the City of London Mayor's List in 2014, and was awarded the Sovereign's Medal for Volunteerism in 2017.

 Tim comes to NSA with a breadth of experience, having worked in the architecture industry for over 20 years.
 An OAA licensed architect since 2006, Tim has worked as a project architect on several award and competition winning projects, including Canadian Architect, OAA and Governor General’s awards during his time at Ian MacDonald Architect and Hariri Pontarini Architects.
 He has a wide range of design experience, from single family residences to master planning of large-scale urban redevelopment in both Canada and the United States.
 Prior to joining NSA, Tim was a Principal in his own practice, Tim Wickens Architect.